how to turn off flash on canon camera

 Method 2: Using the Display

-Another approach involves navigating the camera’s menu system.
+Another approach involves navigating the camera’s menu system, which is accessed and viewed on the camera’s LCD screen.
 Here are the steps:

 1. Turn on your camera.

-2. Press the ‘Menu’ button and navigate to ‘Flash Control’.
+2. Press the ‘Menu’ button and navigate to ‘Flash Control’ using the options displayed on the LCD.

 3. Press ‘Set’.

-4. The ‘Flash Firing’ option will appear.
+4. The ‘Flash Firing’ option will appear on the LCD.
 Select ‘Disable’ and press ‘Set’ again.

 Method 3: Using Manual Mode